oracle-livelabs/apex/book-club-lab/intro/intro.md

 ### Objectives
 In this lab, you will:
 - Obtain a free development environment.
-- Learn how to create REST data sources.
+- Learn how to create a REST data source.
 - Learn how to create local tables.
 - Learn how to use application items and processes.
 - Learn how to create a page to view data from a REST source.